walkerped/HCPrest_intellegence/README.md

-# HCPrest_intellegence
+# HCPrest_intelligence

-learn.ipynb presents a machine learning model that predicts intellegence from patterns of brain connectivity, as measured by resting state fMRI.
+learn.ipynb presents a machine learning model that predicts intelligence from patterns of brain connectivity, as measured by resting state fMRI.

 The steps to run the analysis yourself are: